Explore holidays in Palekastro & Far East Crete

 A destination where tourism is not the local raison d’être, this is a place to relax unreservedly into a life by the sea.
 The landscape is rugged – mountains, gorges and rocky hillsides scattered with tiny villages and ancient ruins – but some of Crete’s finest beaches belong here too.
 Among them are spectacular Xerokambos and palm-fringed Vai, whilst Palekastro is one of Europe’s favourite windsurfing spots.
 And there are plenty of excellent waterfront tavernas where the passing of time is best marked by the waves rolling in nearby.

-To base yourself in this idyllic destination, visit our collection of handpicked villas in and around Palekastro and the far east of Crete.
+To base yourself in this idyllic destination, visit our collection of handpicked villas in and around Palekastro & Far East Crete or take a look at our boutique Simpson Hotel.

 A selection of our holidays in Palekastro & Far East Crete